 While it may seem comforting to drivers to know that Uber has policies in place for situations like these, Uber has a history of denying financial compensation to drivers, or giving them inadequate compensation.
-To make sure you get fair compensation you deserve, ask your attorney to negotiate with the company on your behalf can prove to be very beneficial.
+Having an attorney negotiate with the company on your behalf can prove to be very beneficial.

 Possible Damages That Can Be Awarded After An Accident